 Classified as serif font (fonts that have a slight projection towards the end of each letter), the Times New Roman was originally designed for The Times newspaper of London.
 It is much appreciated for its formal style and aesthetic, which is why most universities prescribe this font for writing all sorts of academic assignments help, including dissertations and thesis.

 That’s not all.
-Times New Roman is also your safest option as it is least likely to offend your supervisors and assessors.
+Times New Roman is also your safest dissertation font for writing as it is least likely to offend your supervisors and assessors.
 It is also quite readable and legible on screen, making it an overall good choice.

 So then what should you use if the classic and safest Times New Roman font is a questionable choice?
 We turn our sights to sans serif fonts.

-Sans Serif Fonts – The New Age Choice For Your Dissertation
+Sans Serif Fonts for Dissertation – The New Age Choice

 Sans serif fonts are the ones that do not have the slight protrusion at the end of each letter which is so characteristic of the serif fonts.
 Sans serif fonts are generally easy on the eye and look especially good on screen.
-These include popular styles such as Calibri, Helvetica, Arial, Verdana and more.
+These include popular styles such as the Calibri, Helvetica, Arial and Verdana fonts for dissertation.

 These can be a fresh alternative to boring serif fonts that, honestly, have been overused.
 However, despite looking great on screen and being aesthetically pleasing, the problem with sans serif fonts is that they appear too casual.
 Most supervisors prefer you choose a formal style because after all, your dissertation is a formal piece of writing.

 There are a couple of other problems with sans serif fonts as well.
 They don’t look particularly good in print due to their lighter design (serif fonts are bolder).
 Moreover, if you wish to write certain portions of your dissertation in italics, then sans-serif fonts can prove to be problematic.
 In sans serif fonts, italics are often simply portrayed as slanted letters rather than truly being italicized as they are supposed to be.